Escorted rail vacations

 An escorted rail vacation is simply where your tour guide – with a sacred binder of train tickets, visas and timetables – accompanies you on your trip.
 Whilst ‘escorted’ sounds like something reserved for royalty, these trips are suitable for anyone with a sense of adventure and are usually done in a small group.

 On big journeys like the Trans Siberian railway, which connects Moscow with the Far East, there are multiple border crossings and a guide can help you navigate each one.
-“There’s nothing tricky about these crossings, but they can take a really long time,” explains Liz from Sundowners Overland.
+“There’s nothing tricky about these crossings, but they can take a really long time,” explains Liz.
 “And when I say they can take time, I mean it: that Mongolia crossing can take seven hours because they have to change the wheels on the train… Having the tour leader with you – they’re there to facilitate everything and deal with all the bureaucracy side of things.”

 Where will I sleep?